nataliebock/Bock-Data-Science-Portfolio/TidyData-Project/README.md

 ### This visualization shows the number and gender of athletes competing in each water-based event in the 2008 Summer Olympics.
 ![Image 3-17-25 at 3 42 PM](https://github.com/user-attachments/assets/5b6d6f52-a3f6-45f7-a85f-0887dde209ae)
+- On the y-axis, the included events are shown.
+The axis show the count of the number of male and female athletes in each event that are included in this dataset.
+The colors represent gender, with blue showing the male athletes and pink showing the female athletes.
+- As depicted, there are only synchronized swimming events for women.
+There are more substantially more male medalists than female medalists in rowing and canoeing and kayaking.
+- The event with the most male medialists is rowing, while the event with the most female medalists is swimming.

+#### If you are interested in viewing the bar charts for the other subsets of the events, follow the previous instructions to load the code and view the visualizations.

 ## ℹ️ References